Can you share a few details about The Leonardo Gulag?

 What inspired you to write The Leonardo Gulag?

-One summer, with my wife Roz and our three sons, I visited the Château du Clos Lucé in the French city of Amboise in France, where Leonardo da Vinci spent his last years.
+One summer, with my wife Roz and our three sons, I visited the Château du Clos Lucé in the French city of Amboise, where Leonardo da Vinci spent his last years.
 The château is now a museum dedicated to Leonardo, with working models of many of his inventions.
 On that summer’s day a seed was planted in my mind, to write a novel that somehow involved Leonardo’s work.
 But life and other novels intervened, and the idea just got filed away.
 Then one day, years later, Roz said: ‘You should go back to Leonardo.’
 So I did.
 And the result is The Leonardo Gulag.

 Any other influences?